With Three Hot Pink See-Saws, These Architects Turned the U.S.-Mexico Border Wall Into a Playscape

-A spot of brightness recently emerged amid the the gray desert sand and the dark steel fencing laid across border of Sunland Park, New Mexico, and Ciudad Juárez, Mexico: flamingo pink see-saws that cut across the border were installed over the weekend, allowing American and Mexican children an opportunity to play together — with the very wall that separates them as part of the playscape.
+A spot of brightness recently emerged amid the the gray desert sand and the dark steel fencing laid across the border of Sunland Park, New Mexico, and Ciudad Juárez, Mexico: flamingo pink see-saws that cut through the border wall were installed over the weekend, allowing American and Mexican children an opportunity to play together — with the very wall that separates them serving as part of the playscape.

 The three see-saws, which were in use for about a half hour of play-time on Sunday, were intended to bring togetherness and unity to people on either side of the border.
 The duo responsible, Ronald Rael, an architecture professor at UC Berkeley, and Virginia San Fratello, an interior design professor at San Jose State University, first conceived of the project ten years ago.
 (Rael and San Fratello are also the co-founders of the 3D printing company Emerging Objects.)